-Sr. No. Key Audit Matter Auditor's Response 1 Revenue recognition The Company is in the business of distribution of natural gas.
+Sr. No. Key Audit Matter Auditor's Response Sr. No. Revenue recognition The Company is in the business of distribution of natural gas.
 The Company has major types of customers such as industrial, oil marketing companies, commercial, non-commercial, domestic and CNG.
-Revenue from sale of natural gas is considered as key audit matter as there is a risk of accuracy of recognition and measurement of gas sales in the Standalone Financial Statements considering following aspects: Different pricing structure for different types of customers and frequency of price change Voluminous number of customers Capturing Gas Consumption data in billing Extensive use of SAP and other IT systems for managing the billing operation Principal audit procedure: Our approach was a combination of test of internal controls, analytical and substantive procedures which included the following: Evaluated the design of internal control For evaluation of operative effectiveness of internal control: Verified samples of gas sales invoices with relevant agreements executed with the customers, accuracy of pricing, consumption quantity, tax amount of invoices of major types of customers.
-Visited site to understand actual operations Performed analytical procedures to verify number of bills generated during the year for each major type of customers as per their respective billing cycle On sample basis, verified: Updation of Daily Contracted Quantity of gas of Industrial customers in the billing system.
-Sales invoices Verified subsequent realisation of invoices generated for the month of March 2022.
-Evaluated the appropriateness of accounting policies, related disclosure made and overall presentation in the Standalone Financial Statements in terms of Ind AS 115.
-2 Contingent Liabilities: Contingent Liabilities are for ongoing litigations and claims with various authorities and third parties.
+Revenue from sale of natural gas is considered as key audit matter as there is a risk of accuracy of recognition and measurement of gas sales in the Standalone Financial Statements considering following aspects: - Different pricing structure for different types of customers and frequency of price change - Voluminous number of customers - Capturing Gas Consumption data in billing - Estimating unbilled revenue at the year-end - Extensive use of SAP and other IT systems for managing the billing operation Principal audit procedure: Our approach was a combination of test of internal controls, analytical and substantive procedures which included the following: - Evaluated the design of internal control - For evaluation of operative effectiveness of internal control: • Verified samples of gas sales invoices with relevant agreements 2 Contingent Liabilities: Contingent Liabilities are for ongoing litigations and claims with various authorities and third parties.
 These relate to direct tax, indirect tax, claims and legal proceedings.
 Contingent liabilities are considered as key audit matters as the amount involved is significant and it also involves significant management judgement to determine possible outcome and future cash outflows of these disputes.
 Principal audit procedure: Obtained details of disputed claims as on March 31, 2022 from the management.
 Discussed with the management about the significant judgment considered in determining possible outcome and future cash outflows of these disputes.
 Verified relevant documents related to disputes.
 Evaluated the appropriateness of accounting policies, related disclosure made and overall presentation in the Standalone Financial Statements in terms of Ind AS 37.